PhD, Northwestern University, 1989

 BA, North Park College, 1984

-Edin is one of the nation’s leading poverty researchers, working in the domains of welfare and low-wage work, family life, and neighborhood contexts, through direct, in-depth observations of the lives of low-income populations.
+Edin is one of the nation’s leading poverty researchers.
 A qualitative and mixed-method researcher, she has taken on key mysteries about the urban poor that have not been fully answered by quantitative work: How do single mothers possibly survive on welfare?
 Why don’t more go to work?
 Why do they end up as single mothers in the first place?
 Where are the fathers and why do they disengage from their children’s lives?
 How have the lives of the single mothers changed as a result of welfare reform?
 The hallmark of her research is her direct, in-depth observations of the lives of low-income women, men, and children.

 Edin has authored 8 books and some 60 journal articles. $2 a Day: The Art of Living on Virtually Nothing in America, co-authored with Luke Shaefer, was met with wide critical acclaim.
 It was included in The New York Times 100 Notable Books of 2015, cited as “essential reporting about the rise in destitute families.”